Treating Detector Systematics via a Likelihood Free Inference Method: Classification

-where the normalization of the \texttt{softmax} function cancels. \Cref{fig:ultrasurface-illustration} illustrates the resulting weight function in the space of event properties $\vb{x}$ and detector properties $\alpha$.
-As a result of applying the weighting function \cref{eq:ultrasurface-weight}, the distribution of nominal MC events can be re-weighted to any point in the space of detector parameters with little computational effort.
+\cref{fig:ultrasurface-illustration} illustrates the resulting weight function in the space of event properties $\vb{x}$ and detector properties $\alpha$.
+By multiplying all event weights by the ratio \cref{eq:ultrasurface-weight}, the distribution of nominal MC events can be re-weighted to any point in the space of detector parameters with little computational effort.